 | Reverso Tribute Monoface (Stainless Steel) (397843J) | $11,400 | $10,554 | 92.6% |

 At the accessible end of the market, Reverso Classic Medium and Large Thin models act as the stable baseline.
-These manual-wind steel references typically retail around $7,000–$10,000 and are often described as holding roughly 70%–75% of value in the secondary market, with steel versions generally more liquid than gold or two-tone variants.
+These manual-wind steel references typically retail around $7,000 to $10,000 and hold roughly 70% to 75% of value in the secondary market.
+Steel versions are generally more liquid than gold or two-tone variants, which matters when you eventually want to exit.

-For many buyers, the strongest “middle ground” investment case sits with the Reverso Tribute Duoface.
+For many buyers, the strongest middle-ground investment case sits with the Reverso Tribute Duoface.
 The dual-timezone concept adds practical utility without narrowing the buyer pool the way ultra-high complications can.
+You get a more interesting watch and a broader audience when it comes time to sell.

-With retail figures often cited between roughly $12,000 and $18,000 (and a commonly referenced MSRP point at $11,400 for the Tribute Duoface Small Seconds), secondary listings for examples such as Q3988482 frequently cluster around $9,300–$13,000, with a median figure near $11,000 depending on region and condition.
-That translates to about 80%–100% retention under typical current conditions for well-kept, recent production pieces.
+With retail figures often cited between roughly $12,000 and $18,000, and a commonly referenced MSRP point at $11,400 for the Tribute Duoface Small Seconds, secondary listings for examples such as Q3988482 frequently cluster around $9,300 to $13,000, with a median figure near $11,000 depending on region and condition.
+That translates to about 80% to 100% retention under typical current conditions for well-kept, recent production pieces.

-At the very top, Reverso Grande Complications can show scarcity value, but liquidity becomes the limiting factor.
-Models like the Reverso Tribute Gyrotourbillon in platinum (limited to 75 pieces) were introduced around €270,000 (about $302,000 at the time), while a cited auction result shows a sale near $122,219.
+At the very top, Reverso Grande Complications can show real scarcity value, but liquidity becomes the limiting factor.
+Models like the Reverso Tribute Gyrotourbillon in platinum, limited to 75 pieces, were introduced around €270,000 (roughly $302,000 at the time), while a cited auction result shows a sale near $122,219.

-Even when that equates to roughly 40%–50% of MSRP, the key signal is that there is still a collector bid at a six-figure level, which many competing complicated watches struggle to sustain.
-Limited editions and Hybris pieces can trade on a different curve entirely: the 2021 Reverso Hybris Mechanica Calibre 185 Quadriptyque was priced around €1.35 million (about $1.65 million), produced in 10 pieces, and secondary inquiries have reportedly reached $2 million+.
+Even when that equates to roughly 40% to 50% of MSRP, the key signal is that a strong collector bid still exists at a six-figure level, which many competing complicated watches struggle to sustain.
+Limited editions and Hybris pieces can trade on a different curve entirely.
+The 2021 Reverso Hybris Mechanica Calibre 185 Quadriptyque was priced around €1.35 million (about $1.65 million), produced in just 10 pieces, and secondary inquiries have reportedly reached $2 million and above.
+As the Financial Times watch coverage has noted, ultra-limited complications at this level operate almost like trophy assets rather than traditional timepieces.

-Compared with similarly priced dress watches, the Reverso usually shows higher value retention and a softer initial drop than Cartier Tank, IWC Portofino, Omega De Ville, or Panerai Radiomir.
-In practice this means a lower total cost of ownership for 5+ year holds, with more of your capital preserved if you decide to exit later.
+Compared with similarly priced dress watches, the Reverso usually shows higher value retention and a softer initial drop than the Cartier Tank, IWC Portofino, Omega De Ville, or Panerai Radiomir.
+In practice, that means a lower total cost of ownership for holds of five years or more, with more of your capital preserved when you decide to exit.
+If you are weighing your options, it is worth reading how Cartier watches hold up as investments to see exactly where the gap opens up.

-A Reverso investment case becomes clearer when it is benchmarked directly against other dress watches in similar retail brackets.
-The comparison is less about brand popularity and more about market mechanics: liquidity, movement credibility, supply discipline, and how frequently a watch is bought for long-term ownership rather than short-term fashion rotation.
-On those factors, the Reverso often behaves more like a “collector dress watch” than a typical formal watch.
+The Reverso investment case becomes clearest when you benchmark it directly against other dress watches in similar retail brackets.
+The comparison is less about brand popularity and more about market mechanics.
+Liquidity.
+Movement credibility.
+Supply discipline.
+And how frequently a watch is bought for long-term ownership rather than short-term fashion rotation.
+On those factors, the Reverso consistently behaves more like a collector dress watch than a typical formal timepiece.
+Robb Report’s watch coverage has consistently reinforced that collector-driven demand is what separates genuine value holders from fashion-driven purchases.

 Dress Watch Value Retention Comparison